miikanissi/dotfiles/README.md

 <p><a href="https://miikanissi.com"><img src="./.local/share/desktop.png" alt="Desktop screenshot" align="right" width="400px"></a></p>

-This is my personal configuration for a custom Debian Desktop Environment, including useful scripts, a list of all the programs I use and installation instructions.
+This is my personal configuration for a custom Debian Desktop Environment, including useful scripts, a list of all the programs I use and installation instructions, and my personal color scheme.
 This mainly works as a reference for myself, but anyone else is also welcome to enjoy and extend upon my configurations.

 Here are the details of my setup: